NIASC/reggy/README.md

 ``summarize.py`` is as service to do simple filtering (aka counting) on the results.

-A presentation layer that will decrypt metadata and make data presentable will be added in the future.
+``present.py`` will decrypt metadata and make everything understandable.

 Dependencies
 ------------